jina-ai/jina/docs/fundamentals/flow/flow-yaml.md

 # Configure a Flow from YAML

-Using a YAML file is the recommended way to configure Flows because it is
+Instead of constructing a Flow in Python source codes, using a YAML file is the recommended way to configure Flows because it is

 - independent of the Python source codes,
 - easy to edit, maintain and extend,
 - human-readable.

 ## Load and Save a Flow configuration
 `load_config()` is used to load the Flow configuration from a YAML file.
 Correspondingly, one uses `save_config()`  to save the Flow configuration.
-In the following example, `jtype: Flow` in `flow.yml` tells the YAML parser to construct a `Flow` using this YAML file.
+In the following example, `jtype: Flow` in the YAML file tells the parser to construct a `Flow` using this YAML file.

 `flow.yml`: